ga-wdi-boston/rails-api-routes-controllers/README.md

 ### Lab : More Controller Actions, Resource Routes, CORS

+Revisit your 'Players' resource!
+Add routes (either manual or resource routes) to `routes.rb` and controller actions to `PlayersController`.
+If you haven't yet, download the `rack-cors` geme and create a CORS policy for your app in `application.rb`

 ## Additional Resources

 *   Part 1 of **[RailsGuides : Rails Routing from the Outside In](http://guides.rubyonrails.org/routing.html)**